The New York Cardiac Diagnostic Center offers Sports Cardiology (athletic heart screenings).

-The first ever reported exercise-related death in history dates back to when the Greeks won the battle against the Persians in Marathon.
+The first-ever reported exercise-related death in history dates back to when the Greeks won the battle against the Persians in Marathon.
 A foot messenger was told to run back to Athens to deliver the joyous news, but after arrival and after shouting his message, he collapsed and was pronounced dead.
 Hippocrates’ tutor, the Greek physician Herodicus is generally considered to be the father of sports medicine, and he taught gymnastics and understood the association between therapeutic exercise and good diet for good overall health.
-Nowadays, cardiologists understand this association far more closely, and top athletes often rely very heavily on sports medicine and especially as there is the risk of sudden cardiac death.
+Nowadays, heart doctors understands this association far more closely, and top athletes often rely very heavily on sports medicine and especially as there is the risk of sudden cardiac death.
 Sports cardiology has been a subspecialty of cardiology since 2011 when the American College of Cardiology developed the Exercise and Sports Cardiology Section.

 Top athletes must manage their overall health to remain competitive, and this management is often extremely complex.
 Usually, they will have a team of specialists who collaborate closely, and which include physicians, nutritionists, coaches, psychologists, and exercise physiologists.

-The athlete’s physician and especially our cardiologist Dr. Reisman is probably the most important member of the team and who will meticulously examine past medical history, carry out screening tests, and physical examinations and supervise exercise intensification, maximizing cardiovascular performance without the need for drugs.
+The athlete’s physician and especially our cardiologist is probably the most important member of the team and who will meticulously examine past medical history, carry out screening tests, and physical examinations and supervise exercise intensification, maximizing cardiovascular performance without the need for drugs.